LucasRaphael3/Moodify/README.md

 🎵 MOODIFY

-MOODSIC is a web application that recommends music based on your mood.
+MOODIFY is a web application that recommends music based on your mood.
 Using text sentiment analysis and Spotify integration, the app suggests playlists and tracks that match your emotional state.

 ## 🚀 Features